NOTABLE DATES IN THE HISTORY OF WASHINGTON- based on the work of the Washington Historical Group 1975

 NORMAN PERIOD TO 17th CENTURY

 1112 The first written record of Washington is contained in the Charter of Bishop Ranulf Flambard dated 11th June.
-There is a unbroken list of Rectors from this date.
+There is an unbroken list of Rectors of Holy Trinity Church from this date.

 1154 Bishop of Durham permitted tenants of Washington to make use of the waste land on Birtley Common, the western boundary of Washington Parish.

-1183 Boldon Book compiled by Bishop Hugh du Puiset.
-States that William de Hertburn held Washington except for the church and also mentions Great and Little Usworth and Biddick.
+1183 Boldon Book compiled by Bishop Hugh du Puiset of Durham.
+It stated that William de Hertburn (ancestor of George Washington) had held Washington since 1180,except for the church, and also listed Great and Little Usworth and Biddick.

 1196 Washington church assessed at £33.